-Amid COVID-19 Pandemic, govt allows surplus rice for making alcohol-based hand sanitisers
+Amid COVID-19 pandemic, govt allows surplus rice for making alcohol-based hand sanitisers

 New Delhi, Apr 20: The central government on Monday allowed the surplus rice available with the Food Corporation of India (FCI) to be converted to ethanol for making alcohol-based hand sanitisers.